kristianmandrup/kayak_ui_deserializer/Readme.md

     let elem_b = store.element_bundle("my elements");
 ```

-## Status

-Still fleshing out the internal functioning and structures.
-The focus so far is on parsing and building up Kayak UI structures.

-The essential builders should now be working.

-### Todo?

-- `KayakAppBundle`
-- `KayakApp`
-- `RenderCommand` (partly done)

-## Serialization formats

-Currently targeting JSON format as a POC.
-It should be easy to support additional structured formats like [YAML](https://yaml.org/), [KDL](https://kdl.dev/) etc. later on.

-## JSON structure
+## 5. <a name='JSONstructure'></a>JSON structure

-The current goal is to be able to load the following type of JSON structure into a `HashMap`.

-The `HashMap` can then be referenced when building the Kayak UI to reduce the code footprint and make the UI definition more like an asset that can to a large degree be managed independently of the code, similar to CSS for HTML.
+The builder populates `HashMap`s in the builder `store` that can be referenced when building a Kayak UI.
+This should greatly reduce the code footprint and make the UI definition more declarative and allow the UI to be managed independently of the code, similar to CSS for HTML.

 You can use `extends` to extend a `style` or `styles` property with an asset style by name as demonstrated for the `menu-button` button.